jbush001/HeadphoneGuitarPracticeAmp/README.md

 |     7     | nRST        |      1      |
 |     8     | GPIO        |      -      |

+Note: for the cheapo aluminum STLink clones, you don't want to connect VCC.

 For UART, a serial to USB converter like
 <https://www.deshide.com/product-details_SH-U09C2.html> can be used.
 It must be
 set for 3.3v output.
-Connect the TX pin on the converted to the RX pin on the board and vice versa.
+Connect the TX pin on the converter to the RX pin on the board and vice versa.
+You'll need a Dupont Y jumper to share the ground between the two connectors.

 This uses the STM32H7 microcontroller.